JohnTheBlindMilkman/OPOSSUM/README.md

 $ make
 ```
 The program, by default, does not build the doxygen documentation.
 If you wish to enable it, add flag to the `cmake` command when building the project:

 ```
 $ cmake ../. -DBUILD_DOC=ON
 ```

+**_Note:_**  In order to be able to generate documentation, make sure you have Doxygen and Graphviz installed.

 ## Usage